i18nexus/next-i18n-router/README.md

 `'if-empty'`: Same as `'always'`, except the middleware will not overwrite the cookie if one already exists.

 `'never'`: The middleware will not automatically set the cookie.

+If you are using `noPrefix`, the `serverSetCookie` option does not do anything since there is no locale in the pathname to read from.
+All language changing must be done by setting the cookie manually.

 ## Using `basePath` (optional)